| Effective implementation of equals method |

 |

-"So what's the solution?
+| Concerns and recommendations from Effective JavaThe following are the recommendations from "Effective Java."1 "So what's the solution?
 It turns out that this is a fundamental problem of equivalence relations in object-oriented languages.
 There is simply no way to extend an instantiable class and add an aspect while preserving the equals contract.
 There is, however, a fine workaround.
 Follow the advice of Item 14, 'Favor composition over inheritance.'
 Instead of having ColorPoint extend Point, give ColorPoint a private Point field and a public view method (Item 4) that returns the point at the same position as this color point:" |

 I separately agree with the argument of using composition over inheritance, in